cheind/gcsl/README.md

 ### Parallel environments

 The branch `parallel-ray-envs` hosts the same cartpole example but training is speed-up via [ray](https://www.ray.io/) primitives.
 In particular, environments rollouts are parallelized and trajectory results are incorporated on the fly.
-The current version is roughly **35% faster** than the the sequential one.
-Its currently not merged with main, since it requires a bit more code to understand.
+The parallel version is roughly **35% faster** than the the sequential one.
+Its currently not merged with main, since it requires a bit more code to digest.

 ## Run the code
 Install